Himalaya Airlines: History

 Himalaya Airlines is the second attempt of Yeti Airlines Group to launch an international airline based in Nepal, following the collapse of Fly Yeti in 2008.
 It is also the second Sino-Nepali airline company after Flying Dragon Airlines.
 Alongside Yeti Airlines, which managed the airline through Yeti World Investment, Tibet Airlines and the Himalaya Infrastructure Fund Aviation Investment Company had stakes in the airline.

 In order to obtain its air operator's certificate, Himalaya Airlines leased a Jetstream 41 aircraft from Yeti Airlines and conducted its first proving flights in February 2015.
 Launch plans were delayed by the April 2015 Nepal earthquake.
-The airline inducted its first aircraft, an Airbus A320, on 9 March 2016 and launched operations on 31 May 2016, with flights between Kathmandu and Doha.
+The airline inducted its first aircraft, an Airbus A320, on 9 March 2016, and launched operations on 31 May 2016, with flights between Kathmandu and Doha.
 Flights from Kathmandu to Colombo started in October 2016, marking the resumption of scheduled flights between Nepal and Sri Lanka after 28 years but the flights were soon suspended.

 In 2016, Himalaya Airlines served as the governmental aircraft of Nepal, when Prime Minister Khadga Prasad Oli used Himalaya's services on his inaugural visit to China.
-This was the first time that the head of the Nepalese Government did not use state owned airline; resulting public outcry.

-The airline initially focused on unconventional routes; such as Yangon, Myanmar and Colombo, Sri Lanka as opposed to highly demanded middle-eastern destinations but they were quickly terminated.
-After all, Himalaya ended up operating to Dammam, Saudi Arabia as well as Abu Dhabi and Dubai in the United Arab Emirates.
+The airline initially focused on unconventional routes; such as Yangon, Myanmar, Colombo, and Sri Lanka as opposed to highly demanded middle-eastern destinations, but they quickly ceased operation.
+After this, Himalaya started operating to Dammam, Saudi Arabia as well as Abu Dhabi and Dubai in the United Arab Emirates.
 In the months leading to Nepal Tourism Board's Visit Nepal 2020 tourism promotion campaign, Himalaya Airlines focused on the market in China, as Chinese were ranked second among the most number of travellers that visit to Nepal.
 In October 2019, Himalaya Airlines launched direct service to Beijing's newly constructed Daxing International Airport making it the only airline in Nepal to connect the capitals of Nepal and China.

-Despite focusing on the Chinese Market, Himalaya Airlines discontinued all flights to China on February 2020 due to the first outbreak of the Coronavirus.
+Despite focusing on the Chinese Market, Himalaya Airlines discontinued all flights to China in February 2020 due to the first outbreak of the coronavirus.
 During the COVID-19 pandemic in Nepal, Himalaya Airlines carried out rescue and evacuation charter flights while all of its scheduled flights were grounded from March 2020.